AnnaDK/Cook-Book/README.md

 **Special thanks to:**

-Code Institute Mentor Spencer Barriball for his help and support.
+Code Institute Mentor Spencer Barriball for his help this project and support.
 Code Institute Tutor support
 Code Institute Slack Community for the shared experience.